History of Art

 Why study History of Art at Bristol?

-At Bristol you will be taught by academics whose research helps shape the discipline.
+You will be taught by academics whose research helps shape the discipline.
 Fresh, exciting and challenging ideas inform all our units.
-You will have the opportunity to follow both broader chronological, geographical and thematic elements and build your own research interests and projects.
+You will have the opportunity to follow broad chronological, geographical and thematic elements and build your own research interests and projects.

 - interdisciplinary research, especially between art and music, art and sport, and art and writing.